 Slow down.
 So many people spend little to no time thinking about the big things.
 I think this is a big cause of self-sabotage.
 If you don’t spend any time working out what your real priorities are, you will never start working towards them.

-It is not unusual to hear people stating spending time with their children is their number 1 priority.
-They often strive away from their goal by working excessive hours to pay for never-ending consumer purchases and status symbol cars and homes.
+It is not unusual to hear people stating that spending time with their children is their number 1 priority.
+Yet they often seem to be striving away from their stated goal by working excessive hours to pay for never-ending consumer purchases and status symbols.

 If your children are your top priority, what do they really want and need?
 Spend some time working it out.

 Many others state that money is not a priority, as an explanation for disinterest in financial literacy and investing.
 It’s great that these individuals don’t worship money.

 But often those that claim that money is not important are experiencing cognitive dissonance.

 By not looking after their money, they are indefinitely dependent on a wage, trading time for money, whether they like the work or not.

 If money is not important to you, what is?
 Spend more time reflecting on your goals, and how your actions will move you towards, or away from your goals.